Hellenistic philosophy: Academic skepticism

-Following the death of Timon of Phlius, When the Platonic Academy became the primary advocate of skepticism dating from around 266 BC, Arcesilaus became its head until the mid-1st century BCE.
-While early Academic skepticism was influenced in part by Pyrrho, it grew more dogmatic until Aenesidemus in the 1st century BCE broke with the Academic skeptics and adopted Pyrrhonism, denouncing the Academy as "Stoics fighting against Stoics."
+Following the death of Timon of Phlius, When the Platonic Academy became the primary advocate of skepticism dating from around 266 BC, Arcesilaus became its head until the mid-1st century BC.
+While early Academic skepticism was influenced in part by Pyrrho, it grew more dogmatic until Aenesidemus in the 1st century BC broke with the Academic skeptics and adopted Pyrrhonism, denouncing the Academy as "Stoics fighting against Stoics."
 The Academic skeptics maintained that knowledge of things is impossible.
 Ideas or notions are never true; nevertheless, there are degrees of truth-likeness, and hence degrees of belief, which allow one to act.
 The school was characterized by its attacks on the Stoics and on the Stoic dogma that convincing impressions led to true knowledge.
 The most important Academics were Arcesilaus, Carneades, and Philo of Larissa.
 The most extensive ancient source of information about Academic skepticism is Academica, written by Cicero.